praecipitator/Ba2Repacker/README.md

 #### Override MO2 Profile Name:
 If left empty, the patcher will try to read the current selected MO2 profile from the config files.
 Otherwise, this profile will be used instead.

+## Disclaimer:
+This patcher seems to have worked fine so far, but, due to the way it works, bugs might affect the archives of your installed mods.
+Use at your own risk.